TURBULENTE/Performance-and-MachineLearning/README.md

 # Performance-and-MachineLearning

-This is the repository for the class "AI & Performance", lesson 2.
+This is the repository for the class "AI & Performance", lesson 2, at Elisava, Barcelona.

 You will find the code examples and some instructions to follow.